Warning

 Design Choice: only message shown by default for Jupyter

-Rather than showing the friendly traceback by default, only the exception message is shown in addition to the More ... button.
+only the exception message is shown in addition to the More ...

-Available formatters
+Available formatters¶

 To be added

-Normal Jupyter tracebacks.
+Normal Jupyter tracebacks.¶

 By default, tracebacks in JupyterLab notebooks (or Juypter notebooks) displayed in a browser are given a pink background (1).
 The image below shows the “old” style of tracebacks.